survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 * *.eslintrc* - Linting rules.
 You can use *.jshintrc* and such based on your preferences.
 * *webpack.config.js* - If you are using a simple setup, you might as well have the configuration at project root.

-In addition, you'll likely have various directories for source, tests, demos, documentation, and so on.
+In addition, you'll likely have separate directories for source, tests, demos, documentation, and so on.

 T> If you want to decrease the size of your dependencies, consider using a tool like [package-config-checker](https://www.npmjs.com/package/package-config-checker).
 It can pinpoint packages not using the `files` field correctly.
 Once you know which ones haven't set it, you can consider making Pull Requests (PRs) to those projects.

 ## Understanding *package.json*

 All packages come with a *package.json* that describes metadata related to them.
-This includes information about the author, various links, dependencies, and so on.
+This includes information about the author, links, dependencies, and so on.
 The [official documentation](https://docs.npmjs.com/files/package.json) covers them in detail.

 I've annotated a part of *package.json* of my [React component boilerplate](https://github.com/survivejs/react-component-boilerplate) below: